TotallyInformation/node-red-contrib-uibuilder/docs/README.md

 ---

 All you need is a uibuilder node added to your flows.
 Select a suitable URL path and deploy.
-Now you can send messages to your front end.
+Now you can send messages to your front end and send messages back to Node-RED.

-uibuilder comes with a default template set of front-end files that define your user interface (UI).
+uibuilder comes with some simple default templates, front-end code files that define your user interface (UI).
 Open the uibuilder node and click on the button to open your web app in a new tab.
+Load a different template if you like, use the editor to customise the UI and the library manager if you need any front-end libraries or frameworks.

+## Getting help and contributing

+node-red-contrib-uibuilder is contained in a GitHub repository that you can get to using the icon at the top-right of the page.

+Help is available in these documents, the help sidebar in Node-RED and the [GitHub WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).
+If you get stuck, you can also create a new topic in the [Node-RED Discourse Forum](https://discourse.nodered.org/) or in the [GitHub discusion section](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions).

+Issues occuring with uibuilder should be raised in the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues).

+WIKI, Code, documentation, and examples are all welcome contributions and I always aim to give credit to contributors.
+Please see the [contribution guidelines](https://github.com/TotallyInformation/node-red-contrib-uibuilder/blob/main/.github/CONTRIBUTING.md).

 ## Using uibuilder